petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 ## Trigger Actions via UI

-Active standalone actions appear in the actions menu for object entries.
+Active standalone actions appear in the Actions menu for object entries.
 To trigger these actions via the UI,

 1. Navigate to the object definition's application page.